wiktornazaruk/StockAnalysis/README.md

 The project is organized into the following sections:

 1. **Data Collection**: Downloading stock price data for the selected companies using the `yfinance` library.
 2. **Data Visualization**: Creating line charts to visualize the stock trends for each company throughout 2021.
+Correlation matrices to display correlations between companies in terms of returns and volatility.
 3. **Clustering Analysis**: Using K-Means clustering to identify patterns in the stock data.

 ## Requirements